kenlukas/teractf/Lunch_and_Learns/Jul_2025/Web-Trickster/README.md

 ![success](./success.png)

-But where to find the file.
+But where to find the file?
 I took a stab that it was in the root.
 It was not.
-Then I tried adding 'uploads' to the path and it worked.
+Then I tried adding 'uploads' to the path, and it worked.

 ![cmd](./cmd.png)

-I did an `ls` and it gave me the file name.
+I ran an `ls` command, and it displayed the file name.
 After that, I tried `sudo -l` and it didn't return anything.
-Then I went tried to `ls /root` and it also didn't return anything.
+Then I tried to `ls /root` and it also didn't return anything.
 I decided to go up a level to see what was there:

 ![home](./home_dir.png)